-Stocks jump on coronavirus relief progress, GameStop, AMC get punished
+Dow, S&P, Nasdaq rise over 1% each, GameStop falls 60%

 Powered by

-In earnings, United Parcel Services Inc. said adjusted quarterly profit rose 27% year over year as the e-commerce boom fueled by the COVID-19 pandemic resulted in a surge in home-delivery demand.
+Looking at corporate and earnings news, United Parcel Services Inc. said adjusted quarterly profit rose 27% year over year as the e-commerce boom fueled by the COVID-19 pandemic resulted in a surge in home-delivery demand.
 The company also received a boost from its role in delivering COVID-19 vaccines.

 |Ticker